TWilkin/powerpi/services/clacks-config/README.md

 ### Configuration Files

-This service will download the following files and publish them to the message queue if available and only when they change.
+This service will download the following files, validate them against the appropriate JSON schema and publish them to the message queue if available, valid and only when they change.

+If a file fails validation, an error message explaining the validation problem will be written to the log and published to the message queue under `/config/error` and the new config file will not be published.

 #### devices.json

 The _devices.json_ file contains the list of devices that are added to PowerPi.
 The controllers use this configuration to define the devices and sensors that each of them support.
-The file takes the following format:
+The file takes the following format using the [devices JSON schema](./src/schema/config/devices.schema.json):

 ```json
 {